enzoggqs/medical-center/README.md

 <p style="text-align: justify;">&emsp;&emsp;
 Medical center is a web app focused to attend medical clinics.
-Its objective is to facilitate the organization of the center's doctor's schedules. besides the doctors as users, it will also be used by some secretarys, who can control multiple doctors' schedules.
+Its objective is to facilitate the organization of the center's doctor's schedules.
+Besides the doctors as users, it will also be used by some secretarys, who can control multiple doctors' schedules.
 </p>

 ## 💻 Aplication